handpressed/wp-multitenancy-boilerplate/README.md

 Themes and plugins are installed in the symlinked directories in `/var/opt/wp` and will be available to all multitenancy sites.

-You can continue to use the WordPress admin to update themes and plugins.

 Note: Some plugins may make modifications to the core `wp-config.php` file.
 Any modifications to `wp-config.php` that are required should be moved to an individual site's `config/wp-constants.php` file.

 ### Constants